 In order to reach and engage persons within your target accounts, you use different tactics:

-- Account-based advertising – Tools that recognize the IP addresses of target accounts and have these available for online advertising
+• Account-based advertising – Tools that recognise the IP addresses of target accounts and have these available for online advertising

-Your CRM and marketing automation are the basis for measuring and optimizing.
-In addition, there are cloud solutions specifically developed for execution of ABM programmes.
-Examples are Engagio, Demandbase, Terminus en Triblio.
+Your CRM and marketing automation are the basis for measuring and optimising.
+In addition, there are cloud solutions specifically developed for the execution of ABM programmes.
+Examples are Engagio, Demandbase, Terminus, Triblio or 6sense for account engagement.
+Existing marketing automation platforms are also enhancing their systems for ABM functionality.

 Getting started with ABM?

-Do you want to get started with account-based marketing and are you looking for a practical step by step guidance?
+Do you want to get started with account-based marketing and are you looking for practical step-by-step guidance?
 At SPOTONVISION we make ABM easy, whether we collaborate face-to-face or online.
-Most important ingredient for success is close co-operation between your Marketing and Sales.
+The most important ingredient for success is close co-operation between your Marketing and Sales.
 So, when you are ready to work together, SPOTONVISION can facilitate and support with impact.
-We work in pre-defined sprints, no surprises in the process.
+We work in pre-defined sprints, with no surprises in the process.